 As we discussed earlier, you can add artificial plants as well, but they should not be made from hard plastic or damage your Betta’s fins.
 Also, the fish species that we discussed above will be perfect for keeping in a 10-gallon tank.

-The bottom-dwellers like Loaches and Catfishes will be perfect for a tank of this size.
-You can also add snails, shrimps, or frogs to add variety to your small capacity tank.
+Bottom-dwellers like Loaches and Catfish will be perfect for a tank of this size.
+To add variety to your small-capacity tank, you can also add snails, shrimp, or frogs.

 Now, you can easily choose a fish that can live with bettas.
 Are there non-fish creatures that can live with bettas?
 Let’s discuss.